 However, on the other hand, a model that depreciates quickly may drop into your budget range sooner than a similarly priced car that holds its value better.
 In other words, take two £40,000 brand new cars – one with fast depreciation and one with slow depreciation – and it'll be the fast-depreciating model that'll become available to you sooner as a used buyer with a £20,000 budget, for example.

-Another factor that will determine how important depreciation is to you when buying a car is your personal preferences.
+Another factor that will determine how important depreciation is to you are your personal preferences.
 Yes – you might be able to save some money in the long run by choosing one model over another, but you may simply prefer the other car, even if it does depreciate faster.
 In which case, you might want to just live with the extra depreciation to end up with a car you actually like.

 What impacts a car’s rate of depreciation?

 The most important factor impacting how fast your car depreciates is the make and model you choose.
-Broadly speaking, the car-buying market 'prefers' premium brands, ideally ones with a long history of building desirable vehicles.
-It's no surprise that used values for Audi, BMW and Mercedes cars tend to be more robust than similarly priced cars from more mainstream manufacturers.
+Broadly speaking, the UK car-buying market 'prefers' premium brands, ideally ones with a long history of building desirable vehicles.
+It's no surprise that used values for Audi, BMW, Mercedes and Land Rover cars tend to be more robust than similarly priced cars from more mainstream manufacturers.

 By the same measure, the market prefers some car models over others.
-It would be an oversimplification to say the determining factor here is a model's body style but today's market is still showing a clear preference for SUVs and 4x4s, in comparison to traditional family car styles like saloons and estates.
+It would be an oversimplification to say the determining factor here is a model's body style, but today's market still shows a clear preference for SUVs and 4x4s, in comparison to traditional body styles like saloons and estates.

 Beyond the make and model, there are variables that'll affect your car's depreciation.
 The two most important to consider are age and mileage.
 Depreciation is usually fastest when a car is new and slows down as it gets older.
 Plus, a car that covers lots of miles every year will be worth less over time than the same model with a lower average mileage.